yandex-cloud/docs/en/data-transfer/operations/prepare.md

    1. If you are planning to use [sharded copy](../concepts/sharded.md), configure the source cluster to enable the user you created to connect to all the cluster's [segment hosts](../../managed-greenplum/concepts/index.md) in utility mode.
 To do this, make sure that the "Access from {{ data-transfer-name }}" setting is enabled for the cluster.

-   1. Grant the user you created the `SELECT` privilege for the tables to be transferred and the `USAGE` privilege for the schemas these tables belong to.
+   1. Issue the user you created the `SELECT` privilege for the tables to be transferred and the `USAGE` privilege for the schemas these tables belong to.

       Privileges must be granted to entire tables.
 Access to certain table columns only is not supported.